VictorWTang/CCLE-Video-Downloader/README.md

 * Support Mac/Linux better
 * Write an initialization script that automatically generates the directory-dependent files
 * Add option to ask for confirmation before downloading files
+* Add warning when add-on cannot communicate with downloader script